Person-typing-on-laptop

 Cost

-Due to its full-scale scope of features, implementing an IWMS can be costly, especially for organisations with complex needs.
+Due to its comprehensive feature set, implementing an IWMS system can require a significant investment, particularly for organisations with complex facilities or multiple sites.

 Customisation Challenges